Gastown Grand Prix: Arrival of professional teams

 The 1980s saw the arrival of the first professional racing category racers at the Grand Prix.
 Canadian Pro racer Ron Hayman of Vancouver won three titles at the GP.
 Hayman was one of only three Canadian Pros on the world circuit at this time.
 In 1982 he won again, beating out Steida who came second and Canadian National Team member Bernie Willock who placed third.
 Eric Heiden, the five time American gold medalist in speed skating, only managed fourth place in this exceptional field.
 In the 1980s, women cyclists began to establish themselves in the GP with the emergence of a Women's category.
 1981 National Road Champion Verna Buhler of Canada won the first women's title in 1982.
 She went on to win two more titles in the next two years.

 The Pro team of 7-11 dominated GP races in the mid to late 1980s with many podium results.
 Begun in 1981 as an amateur team, 7-11 become a Pro team in 1985.
 It raced at many Grand Tours of Europe.
-First place results were taken at the GP during the 80's by team members Brian Walton, Alex Steida and Norm Alvis.
+First place results were taken at the GP during the 80's by team members Brian Walton, Alex Stieda and Norm Alvis.